Building Schedule, please be patient...

 CIMN 1110 - Machining Processes

 Prerequisite: MATH 1080 or MATH 1400 or MATH 1650 (may be taken concurrently); or permission of instructor.
 This course introduces students to basic material removal processes and equipment used in manufacturing, including machine tools and accessories; cutting principles and chip formation; inspection and quality control; determination of feed, speed, depth of cut, material removal rate, and horsepower; process procedures for both producing and inspecting a part; and automation, robotics, numerical control, flexible manufacturing and computer integrated manufacturing (CIM).
 Laboratory experience includes the creation of operation sheets and inspection forms, selection or calculation of operating variables, machining and inspecting parts produced; and the analysis, evaluation and communication of results and conclusions.
 Students must provide safety glasses for use in the laboratory and a portable calculator capable of exponents and roots.
-(4 contact hours: 2 lecture, 2 lab) (CTAG) [Catalog Entry]
+(4 contact hours: 2 lecture, 2 lab) [Catalog Entry]

 ADDITIONAL FEES: $38.00